rdiaz02/Adios_Mendeley/README.md

 most of the ideas still involve a fair amount of manual work.
 Alex Seeholzer has written a
-[Python script to move from Mendeley to Zotero](https://github.com/flinz/mendeley2zotero) but it did not fit my needs.
-(I run into trouble with dates, the folder/collection structure needs to be created before hand in Zotero, I think the PDF annotations by Mendeley do not get transferred, and I think you might not get the full `annote` and `keywords` fields.)
+[Python script to move from Mendeley to Zotero](https://github.com/flinz/mendeley2zotero) but it did not fully fit my needs; in particular, the folder/collection structure needs to be created before hand in Zotero, I think the PDF annotations by Mendeley do not get transferred, and I think you might not get the full `annote` and `keywords` fields.
+As you have seen, though, I use it for fixing the dates (see step 5 in [Using it](#Using-it)).